Bedford Avenue station: Ridership

 Between 1998 and 2011, passenger numbers on the L increased three times as much as ridership on the subway system as a whole.
 As a result, by 2011, many Manhattan-bound L trains were running at their full capacity of 1,160 riders per train by the time they reached the Bedford Avenue station.
 In 2010, Bedford Avenue surpassed seven million entries for the first time in its history, receiving press for its particularly high weekend passenger volume.
 Crowding has become such an issue that politicians have called upon the MTA to "create a schedule that is more reflective of ridership patterns."

-In popular culture

-In the Netflix TV series Marvel's Daredevil, a scene in "Into the Ring" has Foggy Nelson meet with Sgt.
-Brett Mahoney outside the entrances to Bedford Avenue, with the signage on the stairwell altered to dress it up as 50th Street on the IND Eighth Avenue Line.